conda-forge/conda-forge.github.io/src/dev/adding_pkgs.rst

   - Repositories are usually larger than tarballs, draining shared CI time and bandwidth
   - Repositories are not checksummed.
 Thus, using a tarball has a stronger guarantee that the download that is obtained to build from is in fact the intended package.
-  - On some systems it is possible to not have permissions to remove a repo once it is created.
+  - On some systems it is possible to not have permission to remove a repo once it is created.

 Build
 =====